Gunman kills security chief at Azerbaijan Embassy in Iran | Law-Order

 - Country:

-A man armed with a Kalashnikov-style rifle attacked the Azerbaijan Embassy in Iran's capital Friday, killing the head of security at the diplomatic post and wounding two guards, authorities said.
+A man armed with a Kalashnikov-style rifle stormed the Azerbaijan Embassy in Iran's capital Friday, killing the head of security at the diplomatic post and wounding two guards, authorities said.

-No one immediately offered a motive for the attack in Tehran.
-Video purportedly taken at the scene showed a lifeless body just inside of the embassy past a metal detector.
+Tehran's police chief, Gen. Hossein Rahimi, blamed the attack on “personal and family problems,” according to Iranian state television.
+However, the assault comes as tensions have been high for months between neighbouring Azerbaijan and Iran.

+Video purportedly from the scene of the attack showed an empty diplomatic police post just near the embassy, with one man apparently wounded in an SUV parked outside.
+Inside the embassy past a metal detector, paramedics stood over what appeared to be a lifeless body in a small office as blood pooled on the floor beneath.

-A statement from Azerbaijan's Foreign Ministry said that "an investigation is currently underway into this treacherous attack."
-It also described the attacker as destroying a guard post with assault rifle fire.
+A statement from Azerbaijan's Foreign Ministry said that “an investigation is currently underway into this treacherous attack.”
+The ministry also described the attacker as destroying a guard post with assault rifle fire before being stopped by the wounded guards, whom authorities described as being in a “satisfactory” condition after being shot.

+Iranian state TV quoted Rahimi as saying the gunman had entered the embassy with his two children during the attack.
+However, surveillance footage from inside the embassy released in Azerbaijan, which matched details of the other video of the aftermath and bore a timestamp matching the Azerbaijan Foreign Ministry's statement, showed the gunmen burst through the embassy's doors alone.

+Those inside tried to push through metal detector to take cover.
+The man opens fire with the rifle, its muzzle flashing, as he chases after the men into the small side office.
+Another man bursts from a side door and fights the gunman for the rifle as the footage ends.

+Iranian prosecutor Mohammad Shahriari reportedly said that the gunman's wife had disappeared in April after a visit to the embassy.
+The Iranian judiciary's Mizan news agency quoted Shahriari as saying the gunman believed his wife was still in the embassy at the time of the attack — even though it was some eight months later.

-Azerbaijan borders Iran to its northwest.
+Azerbaijan borders Iran's northwest.
 There have been tensions between the two countries as Azerbaijan and Armenia have fought over the Nagorno-Karabakh region.

 Iran in October launched a military exercise near the Azerbaijan border, flexing its martial might amid the nationwide protests rocking the Islamic Republic.
-Azerbaijan also maintains close ties to Israel, which Tehran views as one of its top regional enemies.
+Azerbaijan also maintains close ties to Israel, which Tehran views as its top regional enemy.
+The Islamic Republic and Israel are locked in an ongoing shadow war as Iran's nuclear programme rapidly enriches uranium closer than ever to weapons-grade levels.

+Turkey, which has close ties to Azerbaijan, condemned the attack, called for the perpetrators to be brought to justice and for measures to be put in place to prevent similar attacks in the future.
+Turkey has backed Azerbaijan against Armenia over Nagorno-Karabakh.

+“Turkey, which has been subjected to similar attacks in the past, deeply shares the pain of the Azerbaijani people,” a Turkish Foreign Ministry statement said.
+“Brotherly Azerbaijan is not alone.
+Our support to Azerbaijan will continue without interruption, as it always has.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)